 This only fuelled Kynan's passion to follow his Mum and enter into a long and fruitful career in Allied Health!!!
-Kynan dreams of completing his degree in Physiotherapy, and so is awaiting his 2020 ATAR marks and University placement for 2021.
+Kynan is currently completing his dream degree in Physiotherapy at JCU but often ventures home and is also available via Zoom.

 A keen surfer, skater and just an all round earth Angel, Kynan is ready to support our teens in their journey to achieving their goals!!!

 If you want to meet Kynan to see how he can fit in with YOUR child's goals, let Ash or Jana know today!!!
 We can't wait for you to meet him and to welcome him into our new clinic!!!